 Whether you’re a big fan of horse races or looking to invest in the thrill of the track, this article is for you.

-We will show you what it costs to own one of these speedy horses.
-From buying them to taking care of them, we’ve got all the details.
+We will show you what it costs to own one of these speedy horses, from buying to caring for them.
+We’ve got all the details.

 What Exactly is a Thoroughbred Horse?